snhackspace/snhack.github.com/README.md

 [this example post]: https://raw.github.com/snhack/snhack.github.com/source/source/_posts/_examples/2012-11-06-example-post.md
 [preview]: https://github.com/snhack/snhack.github.com/blob/source/source/_posts/_examples/2012-11-06-example-post.md

-Use the `Propose New File` button to save the post and add it to a pull request.
+Use the `Propose New File` button to commit the post (to your own fork) and add it to a pull request.

 Ensure the base branch is set to this repo's `source` branch, review the changes being sent (especially the `Files Changed` tab), then hit `Send pull request`.